raghuP9/go-endpoint/README.md

 ## Usage

-Start using the generated docker image in dev/prod environment
+Start using the generated docker image in dev/prod environment as required.

 ## Development